mieko/listpager/README.md

   * Checkboxes
   * Command mode

 ## Contributing

-I'm trying to keep listpager a single-file, small project.
+I'm trying to keep listpager a single-file, small project, preferably under 500 lines of code.
 If you use listpager and know Ruby, please dig in and PR.

 ## License
 listpager is released unter the MIT license.

 ## Authors
 listpager was written by Mike A. Owens at meter.md.  mike@meter.md

 [1]: https://github.com/metermd/cult "Cult"